eugtsa/base_singularity/README.md

 - do base steps (find above)

-- start jupyter lab from singularity container, run in terminal: `singularity exec eugtsa-base_singularity-master-latest.simg jupyter lab`
+- start jupyter lab from singularity container, run in terminal: `$ singularity exec base_singularity.sif jupyter lab`

 - copy link from terminal to your browser